bcmichael/RNMR-Docs/docs/command/full_command.md

 Category: Acquisition

-Format: `P` pls# usec
+Format: `P` pls usec

 Defaults: 1 current

-Prerequisites: LOAD
+Prerequisites: Pulse program loaded (LOAD); RNMRA only

 Description:
-Sets pulse time in usec.
+`P` is an old command for setting the length of pulses.
+It has been replaced with the `PLS` command and is currently simply an alias to it.
+As such `PLS` should be used in place of `P`.
 ## PADJ
 Interactively adjust pulse length